luzerno/dash-to-dock/README.md

-# Dash to Dock Gnome Shell Extension
+# Dash to Dock
-An extension for Gnome Shell that transforms the dash into an intellihide dock.
+### A Gnome Shell extension that transforms the dash into an intellihide dock.

 By default the Gnome Shell Dash is shown in the overview providing launchers for favourites and running aplications.
-This extension do move the dash out of the overview making it visible for easier launch of applications and faster switch between them without leaving the workspace view.
+This extension moves the dash out of the overview making it visible for an easier launch of applications and a faster switch between windows without leaving the desktop view.

 ![screenshot](https://github.com/micheleg/dash-to-dock/raw/README/screenshots/master.jpg)